-- PVC riser – appropriate to the size of the plant and used ONLY in sub-irrigation set up.
+- PVC riser – appropriate to the size of the plant.

-- Capillary strips – these white strips will be inserted in to the holes in the growpot.
-If you are doing a sub-irrigation set up, leave them in –they will wick water from the vinyl liner to the rootzone of the plant; if you’re doing a standard set up, you can pull the capillary strips out.
+- Capillary strips – these white strips will be inserted in to the drain holes in the growpot before we ship it.
+If you are doing a sub-irrigation set up, leave them in –they will wick water from the vinyl liner to the rootzone of the plant.

 Check out our sub-irrigation video here: